daronphang/programming-resources/networking/protocols/transfer/HTTP.md

 ### HTTP is extensible

-Introduced in HTTP/1.0, HTTP headers make this protocol easy to extend and experiemnt with.
+Introduced in HTTP/1.0, HTTP headers make this protocol easy to extend and experiment with.
 New functionality can even be introduced by a simple agreement between client and server about a new header's semantics.

 ### HTTP is stateless, but not sessionless